Have you ever looked at one of those color picker tools, only to feel suddenly paralyzed by indecision?

 4. Pull colors from a photo.

 Do you already have a photo in mind?
 Harmonize your design with the photo by pulling a color scheme right from the image.
-You can use the eye dropper tool in your design software, or try the website Pictaculous.
+You can use the eye dropper tool in your design software, or try Adobe Capture.
 If you happen to use Adobe InDesign, I really like the Color Theme Tool, which automatically creates a scheme for you!

 5. Steal from other designers.